Call: 0131 3708028 | Email: annja@anlofin.com

 It’s even better if you put a description in the email and save the email in a folder.
 If you are uncertain about expenses, keep the receipt and proof, and ask us or research it when you have time - if in doubt, don’t throw it out!

-We have also seen clients open a separate bank account and pay all property expenses from that bank account or using savings pots in their bank account.
+We have also seen clients open a separate bank account and pay all property expenses from that bank account or use savings points in their bank account.

 A lot of digital banks allow you now to make notes on transactions as they go through the bank.
 This is also a very good way of keeping track of your expenses.